Wendy Powell

 Who can be affected?

-If you have some or all of the symptoms above, it is possible that you are experiencing this pelvic floor dysfunction.
+If you have some or all of the symptoms above, it is possible that you are experiencing this type of pelvic floor dysfunction.

-It’s something to bring up at your next midwife or doctor’s appointment.
+It’s something to bring up at your next OB, midwife or doctor’s appointment.
 They might run some tests and/or send you to a specialist.
-You might also take the route of seeking care from a pelvic floor therapist who could help diagnose this issue.
+We recommend you seek care from a pelvic floor Physical Therapist who could help diagnose this issue.

 Can it cause sex to be painful?

 Yes.
-Painful sex can be a symptom of a hypertonic pelvic floor.
+Painful sex may be a symptom of a hypertonic pelvic floor.

-The pain can occur during penetrative sex or after in women or cause there to be painful or difficult sexual function in men.
+Pain can occur during or after penetrative sex for women, or cause there to be painful or difficult sexual function in men.

-What exercises can you do to help with having hypertonic pelvic floor?
+What exercises can you do to help with having a hypertonic pelvic floor?

 Walking, stretching, and yoga are fantastic exercises for hypertonic pelvic floor dysfunction.
 Butterflies, child’s pose, and hip stretches are the best exercises for this condition.
 Squatting can be a great exercise as well, especially if you can work into a deep, full squat.